bitjson/bch-vm-limits/stakeholders.md

 >
 > —<cite>[bitcoincashautist](https://gitlab.com/0353F40E), Bitcoin Cash researcher & developer, [CHIP-2023-04 Adaptive Blocksize Limit Algorithm](https://gitlab.com/0353F40E/ebaa) Owner</cite>

+> I'm excited about all the possibilities that the VM Limits and BigInt CHIPs enable.
+Additionally, the simplified contract development is a significant advantage, as it makes it easier for new talent to start building.
+I approve of activating these CHIPs in 2025.
+>
+> —<cite> [OPReturnCode](https://github.com/OPReturnCode/), [BCHD](https://github.com/gcash/bchd) lead developer, [Electron Cash](https://electroncash.org/) contributor</cite>

+> BCH has always been smart internet money.
+Bitcoin Verde supports the bch-bigint and bch-vm-limit CHIPs for the Bitcoin Cash 2025 upgrade.
+This upgrade enables smart contracts like never seen before on BCH.
+>
+> —<cite>Josh Green ([@joshmgreen](https://x.com/joshmgreen/status/1844052791255499140)), [Bitcoin Verde](https://bitcoinverde.org/)</cite>

 > This proposal will unlock the next generation of smart contracts on Bitcoin Cash.
 Incredibly it unlocks Ethereum-level complexity with no sacrifice at the alter of global state.
 This will be a huge competitive advantage for Bitcoin Cash in the coming years.
 The conservative approach to the new limits along with the thorough benchmarking, risk assessment and documentation leave no doubt that we can safely adopt this CHIP in May, and I support doing so.
 >
 > While the VM Limits proposal unlocks Ethereum-level complexity on Bitcoin Cash, our developer experience (DX) must aim for simplicity.
 That includes straightforward manipulation of numbers, regardless of their size and without a need for libraries or extra operations.
 This BigInt proposal will deliver a simple and powerful DX with no compromise on security or performance and I therefore support its adoption."